 Almost certainly, this is because your interest rate drives how much you save and there is a huge difference between existing and new business interest rates.

 If you are one of the 66%+ people who took out a mortgage after 2008 and aren’t on a introductory fixed rate you should definitely look into switching.
 This is because you’re almost certainly on what lenders call a managed variable rate or standard variable rate.

 These interest rates remain some of the highest in Europe, at an average of 4.2% .
 Switching to a new business rate with a new mortgage lender will halve your interest rate to around 2%.

-But, if you are one of the lucky people with a tracker mortgage, switching almost certainly doesn’t make sense for you.
+But, if you are one of the lucky people with a tracker mortgage, switching is now an option for the first time in a long time.
 Tracker mortgages were sold between 2001 to 2008 and ‘track’ the ECB base rate.
-If you are on a tracker your interest rate is probably around 1%, much better than any rate available in the market today.
+If you are on a tracker your interest rate is probably around 2%, better than any rate available in the market today.
 However, all that is changing and Trackers are forecast to rise to over 3% in the next 12 months.

 Irish lenders have kept old customer rates high to pay for the fall out of the financial crash and the cost of funding the tracker mortgages.
 But, due to international banks entering the market they had to lower new customer rates.

 This difference, between the old customer and new customer rates, is why switching mortgage Ireland delivers such a big saving.